August 5, 2022

 Perhaps the high point of James’ professional life happened by 1876-1877, when he accepted a position at St. Francis Xavier Catholic School as a teacher (pictured below).
 This parish was located at N. Calvert and Pleasant Streets, and was dedicated to Baltimore’s African American Catholic community.
 It was the first such Catholic parish in the United States.
 James was well-regarded by both his colleagues and pupils.
 His early education served him well during these last few years of his short life.

 James J. Griffin passed away at 40 years of age, but left a legacy of hard work and academic acumen to his descendants.
 His daughter Mary Theresa married John J. Wright Jr. (photo below), who worked for fifty years for the Pennsylvania Railroad.
 John’s descendants also include Francis X. Wright Jr. and several others with Masters Degrees, working in education, law and other fields.
-So much of this success was instigated by the De La Salle Christian Brothers who left Canada, came to Baltimore and worked among the Irish in a modest parish school.
+So much of this success was instigated by the De La Salle Christian Brothers who left Canada, came to Baltimore and worked among the Irish in parish schools.

 Baltimore’s modest rowhouse neighborhoods might not be much to look at these days, but were crucibles of change for thousands of immigrants who took full advantage of their proximity to the major institutions that led to a families’ development and success.
 The Griffin family, once part of a rural way of life in Ireland, established homes, took up challenging work, educated their children, worshipped freely and socialized within a supportive ethnic community in one of America’s most important cities.
 They were part of a transformative pattern that built a young America into a place of success; still the destination of millions today.